Mesothelioma in Aircraft Mechanics

 Get a Free Veterans Packet

-During World War II, aircraft production and maintenance ramped up, and asbestos became an everyday commodity.
+During World War II, aircraft production and maintenance ramped up, and asbestos was present on almost every military and civilian plane.
+Aircraft mechanics were in almost constant contact with asbestos as result.

 • Bombers